(214) 390-7947 (Overseas Callers)

 How can I get/purchase internet?

 First of all, you need to buy a SIM Card from a local vendor shop.
-For that, you need your original passport and a recent passport size photo to fill out an application form.
+For that, you need your original passport and a recent passport-size photo to fill out an application form.
 Once you have done that, a vendor will give you a SIM Card.
 You can then purchase a data package to access the Internet after its activation, or you can always ask the vendor to purchase it for you if you can’t do it on your own.

 Is there internet available everywhere?

-Yes, Internet facilities are available everywhere in Kenya.
-So, you can always go online and browse the Internet during your volunteering trip in Kenya.
+Yes, internet facilities are available everywhere in Kenya.
+So, you can always go online and browse the internet during your volunteering trip in Kenya.
 However, there are many places where you won’t have access to free Wi-Fi, so make sure to buy a local SIM Card and use an Internet data plan on your mobile phone.

-We hope we have answered all of your questions, and that you are ready to get moving with your volunteer abroad adventure.
+We hope we have answered all of your questions and that you are ready to get moving with your volunteer abroad adventure.
 Contact IFRE today to get started planning your trip volunteering in Kenya!

 Take a minute to complete the form and we will be in touch.